influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### Task scheduler execute delta

-The duration in seconds between a run starting and finishing.
+Duration (in seconds) between a task run starting and finishing.

 #### Example